Artemiy7/ticket/README.md

 	    "ticketType" : "CONCERT_CLUB",
 	    "occasionAddress" : "Hard Rock Cafe London Picadilly Circus", "occasionDate" : "2023-11-22 22:10",
-	    "occasionName" : "Concert Eric Clapton",
+	    "occasionName" : "Concert - Eric Clapton",
 	    "bankAccount": 2548870,
 	    "currency" : "usd"
 	}

-Default currency is "usd" but you can use another currency instead of "usd" for example "uah".
-In this case service will make a request to config-server and it will convert the currency you specified into "usd" according to the current exchange rate.

-To generate pdf tiket with QR-code:
+Api will return created TicketOrderId.
+It can be used generate pdf tiket with QR-code:

 	GET localhost:8084/ticket/PDF/3000000001

-ticket-paymnet service will read TicketOrder from DB and will perform a request to pdf-generator to generate a pdf ticket for every Customer:
+ticket-paymnet service will read TicketOrder from DB and will perform a request to pdf-generator to generate a pdf ticket for every Customer.

 ![image](https://user-images.githubusercontent.com/83453822/215364843-ccd59b68-43ab-443b-a734-fb157196122a.png)